 Even if you’re not working from a shared home office or multi-purpose space in your home, be sure to notify others that you’ll be unavailable for 30 minutes or an hour, so that your kids don’t knock on the door or your parents don’t stop by with a surprise like Costco snacks (also a real-life scenario).

 Notify those with whom you live that you’ll be busy, and that you’ll be free afterward for eating a meal, playing catch, taking that much-needed walk or running errands.

 Ensure that you’ll have a quiet space to take the meeting

-Just like how we mention in our guide to taking a virtual interview, the key to a successful meeting is preparing your quiet space.
+Just like how we mention in our guide to taking a remote interview, the key to a successful meeting is preparing your quiet space.
 The last thing you want is to have to press mute, yell to someone else in your household that you need a few moments of no loud noises, or worse yet, do the yelling and forget to hit ‘mute.’
 Ouch.